Disclosable Court Outcomes on a police check. What are they?

 How long does it take to process a Police Check?

-When you apply online, you will typically get an Australian National Police Check posted in your personal portal within 1 hour of your application.
+When you apply online, you will typically get an Nationally Coordinated Criminal History Check posted in your personal portal within 1 hour of your application.
 The remaining that get referred for manual processing may take up to 10 business days.
 The applications can be completed via a PC, Tablet or mobile device, including the payment required.

-Applying through our online portal is fast, efficient, and convenient with your schedule.
+Applying through Worker Checks online portal is fast, efficient, and convenient with your schedule.